gzt5142/OrientationTools/README.md

 The `SketchNotebooks` folder includes a few Jupyter notebooks which capture some of the algorithms used in the toolbox.
 Some of these use the Crater Lake DEM (as GeoTIFF) dataset.
-You'll need to download your own copy of that dataset from https://shadedrelief.com/SampleElevationModels/ and adjust the path to this TIFF in the notebook.
+You'll need to download your own copy of that dataset from https://shadedrelief.com/SampleElevationModels/ and adjust the path to the TIFF in the notebook.

 ### Support Files
 * __`LambertColorRamps.stylx`__ -- ArcGIS Pro style file for the color ramps used for soft hillshades.